ganelson/inweb/README.md

 ### Colophon

 This README.mk file was generated automatically by Inweb, and should not be edited.
-To make changes, edit scripts/READMEscript.txt and re-generate.
+To make changes, edit inweb.rmscript and re-generate.